SignLLM: Sign Language Production Large Language Models: More Discussion

-\textbf{Discussion on Dataset Selection.} We have cited the sources of our publicly available data, and some of the more popular works were not considered due to their limited accessibility and potential usage restrictions.
-Additionally, while there are other multilingual datasets available, they may not possess the same level of comprehensiveness as ours.
+\paragraph{Discussion on The Dataset Range.} We have cited the sources of our publicly available data, and some of the more popular works were not considered due to their limited accessibility and potential usage restrictions.
+Additionally, while there are other multilingual datasets available \cite{gueuwou2023jwsign,yin2022mlslt,matthes2012dicta,hilzensauer2015multilingual}, they may not possess the same level of comprehensiveness as ours.
 Like \cite{gueuwou2023jwsign} and \cite{yin2022mlslt}, they are papers that translate two types of sign language videos into spoken language (SLT), while our work is from spoken language to videos (SLP).
-We aim to be the first multilingual SLP method, and our dataset has more diverse application scenarios than them (\eg, one is just Bible translation\footnote{\href{https://aclanthology.org/2023.findings-emnlp.664/}{https://aclanthology.org/2023.findings-emnlp.664/}} \cite{gueuwou2023jwsign}, the other\footnote{\href{https://ieeexplore.ieee.org/document/9878501}{https://ieeexplore.ieee.org/document/9878501}} \cite{yin2022mlslt} is cross SLT, but we are comprehensive scenarios and SLP).
+We aim to develop the multilingual SLP method, and our dataset has more diverse application scenarios than them (\eg, one is Bible translation\footnote{\href{https://aclanthology.org/2023.findings-emnlp.664/}{https://aclanthology.org/2023.findings-emnlp.664/}} \cite{gueuwou2023jwsign}, the other\footnote{\href{https://ieeexplore.ieee.org/document/9878501}{https://ieeexplore.ieee.org/document/9878501}} \cite{yin2022mlslt} is cross SLT, but we are comprehensive scenarios and SLP.
+Some are multilingual dictionary datasets \cite{matthes2012dicta,hilzensauer2015multilingual}).
 We are a very beneficial supplement to previous work, which is quite different from previous work.